CALS Study Abroad Programs

 -

-Ireland - Service Learning in Galway: Summer B 2024 (June 23 - August 4)
+Ireland - Service Learning in Galway: Summer B 2026 (TBD)

 The purpose of this course is to provide a transformative experiential learning experience in the context of youth development in Galway, Ireland.
 This course will provide youth development, service-learning, and cultural learning opportunities, along while collaborating with community-based organizations working to solve local issues and enhance community engagement.